shreyaspatil2/Data_Projects/README.md

 Project 2: Workers On Sites Project

-Project 3: Data Cleaning on What's App Data
+Project 3: Data Cleaning On What's App Data

+Project 4: Image Processing Using PIL and SK-Iamge.